polina13/Java-Bands-CodeReview/README.md

 # Java/Spark/Velocity File Structure Template

-#### 02-22-2016
+#### 03-04-2016

-#### By Matt Rosanio and Polina Nenchev
+#### By Polina Nenchev

 ## Description

-This is a template file structure for use in Epicodus Java/Spark/Velocity projects.
+This is a band app that has an index page which has buttons for adding band/venue.
+Once the band is added, the user will be able to add venues.
+The app also will allow the user to  update and delete bands.

 [Here is a helpful list of Spark routes.] (https://dl.dropboxusercontent.com/s/gle8iwtk2ed9tg6/Screenshot%202015-07-23%2011.18.30.png)

+## Set up

+Clone this repository:

+Open terminal and run Postgres:

+$ postgres

+Open a new tab in terminal and create the 'band_venues' databased:

+$ psql
+$ CREATE DATABASE band_venues;
+$ psql band_venues < band_venues.sql

 ## How To Use